wkumari/draft-wkumari-opsawg-sdi/README.md

    the configuration file is ready, a maximum number of retries is not specified.

-   Note that the device only needs to be able to download the config file; after the initial power-on in the factory it never needs to access the Internet or vendor or certificate publication server - it (and only it) has the private key and so has the ability to decrypt the config file.
+   Note that the device only needs to be able to download the configuration file; after the initial power-on in the factory it never needs to access the Internet or vendor or certificate publication server.
+The device (and only the device) has the private key and so has the ability to decrypt the configuration file.